JaMo42/smallunit/README.md

 - Prior to calling `setup` the value is zeroed.

 - The identifier for the fixture object inside the test cases can be changed by defining `SU_FIXTURE_IDENTIFIER`, and defaults to `self`.
+    This only affects the parameter name in the function definition, so it can be re-defined or have different names in different files without problem.

 ### Running